BgeeDB/bgee_web/src/markdown/support/Download-files/geneExpression.md

 ##### <a name="descendant-observation-count-column-16"></a>Descendant observation count (column 16)

 Number of observations coming from experimental data for the combination of condition parameters (anatomical or all conditions) descendant of the current one.

-##### <a name="affymetrix-expression-column-17"></a>Affymetrix expression (column 17)

-Call generated from Affymetrix data for the selected combination of condition parameters (anatomical or all conditions).
-Permitted values: present, absent, no data.

-##### <a name="affymetrix-call-quality-column-18"></a>Affymetrix call quality (column 18)

-Quality associated with the call from Affymetrix data.
-Permitted values: gold quality, silver quality, NA.

-##### <a name="affymetrix-fdr-column-19"></a>Affymetrix FDR (column 19)

-FDR-corrected p-value of the call calculated using p-values coming from Affymetrix data.

-##### <a name="affymetrix-expression-score-column-20"></a>Affymetrix expression score (column 20)

-Score of expression to the call from Affymetrix data.
-The score uses the minimum and maximum `Expression Rank` (column 13) of the species to normalize the expression to a value between 0 and 100.

-Low score means that the gene is lowly expressed in the condition.

-##### <a name="affymetrix-expression-rank-column-21"></a>Affymetrix expression rank (column 21)

-Rank score associated with the call from Affymetrix data.
-Rank scores of expression calls are normalized across genes, conditions and species.

-A low score means that the gene is highly expressed in the condition.

-##### <a name="affymetrix-weight-for-expression-rank-and-score-column-22"></a>Affymetrix weight for expression rank and score (column 22)

-The weight given to Affymetrix expression ranks and scores when computing the weighted mean over several data types.

-##### <a name="including-affymetrix-observed-data-column-23"></a>Including Affymetrix observed data (column 23)

-Information about the calls actually coming from experimental Affymetrix data for this combination of condition parameters (anatomical or all conditions).

-Permitted value: `yes` or `no`.

-##### <a name="self-observation-count-affymetrix-column-24"></a>Self observation count Affymetrix (column 24)

-Number of observations coming from experimental Affymetrix data for this combination of condition parameters (anatomical or all conditions).

-##### <a name="descendant-observation-count-affymetrix-column-25"></a>Descendant observation count Affymetrix (column 25)

-Number of observations coming from experimental Affymetrix data for the combination of condition parameters (anatomical or all conditions) descendant of the current one.

-##### <a name="est-expression-column-26"></a>EST expression (column 26)

-Call generated from EST data for the selected combination of condition parameters (anatomical or all conditions).
-Permitted values: present, absent, no data.

-##### <a name="est-call-quality-column-27"></a>EST call quality (column 27)

-Quality associated with the call from EST data.
-Permitted values: gold quality, silver quality, NA.

-##### <a name="est-fdr-column-28"></a>EST FDR (column 28)

-FDR-corrected p-value of the call calculated using p-values coming from EST data.

-##### <a name="est-expression-score-column-29"></a>EST expression score (column 29)

-Score of expression to the call from EST data.
-The score uses the minimum and maximum `Expression Rank` (column 13) of the species to normalize the expression to a value between 0 and 100.

-Low score means that the gene is lowly expressed in the condition.

-##### <a name="est-expression-rank-column-30"></a>EST expression rank (column 30)

-Rank score associated with the call from EST data.
-Rank scores of expression calls are normalized across genes, conditions, and species.

-A low score means that the gene is highly expressed in the condition.

-##### <a name="est-weight-for-expression-rank-and-score-column-31"></a>EST weight for expression rank and score (column 31)

-The weight given to EST expression ranks and scores when computing the weighted mean over several data types.

-##### <a name="including-est-observed-data-column-32"></a>Including EST observed data (column 32)

-Information about the calls actually coming from experimental EST data for this combination of condition parameters (anatomical or all conditions).

-Permitted value: `yes` or `no`.

-##### <a name="self-observation-count-est-column-33"></a>Self observation count EST (column 33)

-Number of observations coming from experimental EST data for this combination of condition parameters (anatomical or all conditions).

-##### <a name="descendant-observation-count-est-column-34"></a>Descendant observation count EST (column 34)

-Number of observations coming from experimental EST data for the combination of condition parameters (anatomical or all conditions) descendant of the current one.

 ##### <a name="in-situ-hybridization-expression-column-35"></a>in situ hybridization expression (column 35)